Brazilians are very warm, friendly people. If you are staying with a local, within days the whole neighborhood will know everything about you.

 Here are a few words of local slang to help you get by:

 Most Brazilians love the sound of English, so be prepared for locals to practice their English on you.

-Brazilians are known to wear skimpy swim wear.
-But don't let their revealling swim wear confuse you.
+Brazilians are known to wear skimpy bathing suits.
+But don't let their revealing swim wear confuse you.
 Many Brazilians are strictly Catholic, and quite conservative.
-Mind your manners in Brazil, a foul mouth or using sexual innuendo might lead to trouble or come across as a sign of disrespect.
+Mind your manners in Brazil – a foul mouth or using sexual innuendo might lead to trouble or come across as a sign of disrespect.

 If you make a new acquaintance and want to take it to the next level, don’t ask “shall we go back to your place?”